Mufalta/Rakamin-KF-Analytics/README.md

 To analyze Kimia Farma's revenue trends from 2020 to 2023, I set **Year-Month** as the dimension (x-axis) and **Net Sales** as the metric (y-axis).
 Since the data represents changes over time, I used a **Line Chart**, which is ideal for visualizing trends and identifying revenue patterns across different periods.
 This approach allows us to track revenue fluctuations over time and identify key growth patterns.

+Here's the breakdown of Kimia Farma's revenue evolved from 2020 to 2023:

+- **Recurring February Decline:** Net sales consistently experience a sharp drop every February, indicating a seasonal pattern likely influenced by lower demand or external factors.
+- **Highest Net Sales:** The highest net sales were recorded in May 2020, totaling Rp7,498,873,272, representing the peak sales period in the analyzed timeframe.
+- **Lowest Net Sales:** The lowest net sales occurred in February 2022, reaching Rp6,670,918,229, marking the weakest performance in the observed period.

 ![](https://raw.githubusercontent.com/Mufalta/Rakamin-KF-Analytics/main/Images/Net_Sales_Over_Time.png)

 _Line chart visualizing the net sales from 2020 to 2023_